martinjc/martinjc.com/src/research/index.md

 -   Ibrahim Al Kharusi - "Locality Data Properties of 3D Data Orderings with Application toParallel Molecular Dynamics Simulations" (2019).
 Supervised by Professor David Walker

 ## Past Research

+I was recently working on the [Co-Growth project](https://cogrowthproject.net/), looking at analysing, enabling and facilitating greater cooperation between breweries within Wales.

+Other recent research has looked at issues of communication within and outside of the Journalism community.
+I have also been examining what social media can tell us about alcohol consumption.

+Before I began work as a Lecturer I was working on a 12 month EPSRC Fellowship (2013 Doctoral Award Prize) examining the relationship between an individual's personality (in terms of the OCEAN five-factor personality model) and the places they visit or check in to.
+This work has been [published](/publications/)

 Prior to my fellowship, I was working on the [Recognition](http://www.recognition-project.eu/) project, an EU FP7 project attempting to use relevance and human cognitive processes within IT systems to improve content dissemination and filtering.
 The work included areas such as how human decision making processes relate to twitter and micro-blogging, and examining the relationship between spatial places/venues and people in terms of both their personality and the expression they use towards the places they've been.